 Large quantities of waste electronics from households and similar that the local authorities are not obliged to receive can be taken directly to the regional reception sites of the collective schemes.
 Large quantities of waste electronics may come from dealers in whitegoods, electricians, housing associations, or institutions.

 You should make an appointment

-Each compliance scheme must have at least one collection site per region for reception of large quantities of waste electronics.
+Each collective scheme must have at least one collection site per region for reception of large quantities of waste electronics.
 These sites are not obliged to have fixed opening hours and they are not obliged to be open to private citizens.
-Access to the sites must be agreed with the compliance scheme.
+Access to the sites must be agreed with the collective scheme.